 Unique for every application

 Companies are different and so should be your every application.
 Do not make one application that will fit them all.
 It never does.
-Sure, don’t go making the portfolio completely different every single time, and CV will most likely sit more companies, but cover letter…do yourself a favor and make it different for every single job.
+Sure, don’t go making the portfolio completely different every single time, and CV will most likely sit more companies, but cover letter…do yourself a favour and make it different for every single job.

 To whom it may concern